DataDog/hiring-engineers/answers.md

 Active UNIX domain sockets (w/o servers)
 ```

-I then went to look at the sql server directly and make sure that it's working correctly.
+I then went to look at the SQL server directly and make sure that it's working correctly.

 Everything looks ok I ran a few commands and the below is what was seen.